More information on our UK animal welfare

 In addition to density requirements, we also stipulate that all livestock housing must promote a range of natural behaviours through enrichment techniques or building designs that mimic natural conditions.
 Stall and/or tether housing is not permitted.
 Our egg production is from free-range and indoor housed hens, we have committed to stop sourcing eggs from caged hens by 2025.
 We do not allow tethering or tail docking of cattle, veal crates, battery cages or high stocking numbers in any species including fish.

 Within our requirements we actively exclude or are working to reduce the need for routine management procedures such as tail docking.
 Where procedures are carried out this is done on a veterinary risk assessed basis and to welfare standards exceeding legislative requirements.
 We are committed to finding alternatives to these procedures and looking at research to explore genetics, nutrition, environmental management and enrichment as preferred alternatives.
 For example, we are working with suppliers to eliminate the need for beak trimming in commercial layers and supporting our EU pork producers to explore alternative castration management strategies.
 Beak trimming in commercial meat chickens, dubbing of cockerels, fin clipping of fin fish and mulesing in lambs are not allowed in our requirements.
-In addition we do not allow the use of growth promoting substances including hormones and antibiotics.

 Within our Livestock Requirements we specify that all livestock journey times must be kept to a minimum and not exceed eight hours, we verify this at audit and have complete compliance.